M-Aboelgoud/letsia-e-commerce-backend/README.md

 # Running
-Follow these steps to set up and run LOCAVO on your local machine:
+Follow these steps to set up and run on your local machine:

 ## 1. Import the Database
-1- In PHPMyAdmin, create a new database.
+1- In PHPMyAdmin, create a new database (shop).

 2- Import the SQL file from the Database folder into the newly created database.